-6. If the IV mirrored program requires small modifications, with consultative approval of the relevant academic departments and the chairs of the Undergraduate Curriculum Committee and the Graduate Council of the San Diego campus, SDSU-IV may make minor substitutions in approved programs to fit local needs and faculty availability.
-The IV proposal will thus need to follow the full procedure for a new program absent external approvals.
+6. If the IV mirrored program requires small modifications, with consultative approval of the relevant academic departments and the chairs of the Undergraduate Curriculum Committee and the Graduate Council of the San Diego campus, SDSU-IV may make very minor course substitutions in approved programs to fit local needs and faculty availability.